When we use present perfect

 - We use it when SOMETHING HAPPENED IN THE PAST AND IT HAS A CONNECTION WITH THE PRESENT(and we don’t say when we did it).The “connection” might be the effect in the present that the action has produced or the fact that it is not finished yet.

 An example of present perfect used when an action done in the past HAS A RESULT IN THE PRESENT.

 Her boyfriend has left her for another girl.
 (The effect = She is single now.)

 We also use present perfect to say WHAT EXPERIENCES WE HAVE DONE IN OUR LIVES until now (or we haven’t done).
 We can say how many times we have done it (once, twice, 5 times…)

-This is the first time they are watching it
+They have never seen such a scary film before.
+(This is the first time they are watching it.)

 We can use present perfect when something STARTED IN THE PAST AND IS STILL CONTINUING NOW.
 Here we can say for how long (for 1 year, for 2 months, since 2010).

-He bought it 2 months ago and he still has it now.
+He has had this car for 2 months.
+(He bought it 2 months ago and he still has it now.)

-They got married in the church 7 years ago and they are still married now.
+They have been married for 7 years.
+(They got married in the church 7 years ago and they are still married now.)

 How we form present perfect